9 Mar - 16 min read

-The Spend Pot earns you 0.30% p.a. in interest whereas money in your Save Pot (a minimum of RM20) in your Save Pot earns you 1.80% p.a..
+The Spend Pot earns you 0.30% p.a. in interest whereas money in your Save Pot (a minimum of RM20) in your Save Pot earns you a bonus of 1.50% p.a. on top of the 0.30% p.a. base rate.
 Money in your Save Pot has to be moved back to your Spend Pot before you can use it for withdrawals, payment, and so on, which can easily be done via the OCBC mobile banking app.
 There is no lock-in period or withdrawal penalty for the Save Pot.

 Moreover, the OCBC FRANK Account’s debit card has a very valuable offering for overseas transactions: there are 0% bank mark-ups for foreign transactions or online spend in foreign currencies using the OCBC FRANK Debit Card.

 A lesser-known alternative is the MBSB Cash Rich Savings Account-i, which offers a solid rate of 1.70% p.a. for ALL balances.
 There are literally no other requirements, conditions, or tiers.
 This make it a great choice for those without the huge funds to meet minimum balance requirements or those who don’t fancy having to fulfil monthly spend or deposit requirements to qualify for higher interest.